saintgodkyp/PatternLockChallenge/README.md

 # PatternLockChallenge

 ## Overview
-- Developer
-  - Youngpil Kim (youngpill.kim at gmail.com)
 - Goals
   - Measure your time to draw a pattern lock, and help to train your pattern drawing
   - This app suggests you a pattern according to difficulty

-## Target platform
+- Target platform
   - Android SDK 28 compatible platform
+- Developer
+  - Youngpil Kim (youngpill.kim at gmail.com)

 ## Used resources
 - Pattern lock view, https://github.com/aritraroy/PatternLockView